hongzhouyu/FineMed/README.md

 ## Dataset

-We have uploaded the dataset to huggingface:
+We have uploaded the datasets to huggingface:

 SFT Datasets: https://huggingface.co/datasets/hongzhouyu/FineMed-SFT